 - Branding and Entrepreneurship

-While not one of the few free courses with certificates, the verified track for this class is less than $200, and a shareable certificate is available upon completion.
+This is not one of the few free online courses with certificates.
+But the verified track for this class is less than $200, and a shareable certificate is available upon completion to show potential employers.

 #13—Write Professional Emails in English

-Coursera’s Write Professional Emails in English is the introductory course of a specialization offered through Georgia Tech called Improve Your English Communication Skills.
-The course takes approximately 14 hours to complete and is taught by the university’s Language Institute Lecturer Gerry Landers.
+Coursera’s Write Professional Emails in English is the introductory course of a specialization offered through Georgia Institute of Technology called Improve Your English Communication Skills.
+The course in effective communication takes approximately 14 hours to complete, and students can work at their own pace.
+It is taught by the university’s Language Institute Lecturer Gerry Landers.
 Students enrolled in this course will successfully compose four to five business emails in English and study topics such as:

 - Common Errors in Punctuation and Capitalization